SirGarhi/garhis-grotto-foundry/docs/AwakenedWeaponsDesignDoc.md

 ﻿These style of items are heavily based upon the Awakened Blades framework, with some customizations and clarifications.
 # General Mechanics
 ## Term Definitions
-* Feature – Either an effect or an ability.
+* **Feature** – Either an effect or an ability.
-* Effect – A bonus of some sort that is applied without requiring an action on the part of the players.
+* **Effect** – A bonus of some sort that is applied without requiring an action on the part of the players.
 Such as a weapon dealing an additional 1d4 damage with each hit.
-* Ability – Something that requires an action on the part of the player to trigger, such as using a Bonus Action to cast a specific spell.
+* **Ability** – Something that requires an action on the part of the player to trigger, such as using a Bonus Action to cast a specific spell.
-* Passive – A feature that is always available once earned.
+* **Passive** – A feature that is always available once earned.
-* Active – A feature that is only available when the appropriate tier of power is considered 'active.'
+* **Active** – A feature that is only available when the appropriate tier of power is considered 'active.'
-* Tier – A collection of features of similar power level.
+* **Tier** – A collection of features of similar power level.

 ## Tiers of Power
 There are three overall Tiers to an Awakened Style weapon:
-* Base – These features are all passive.
+* **Base Tier** – These features are all passive.
-* Awakened – There's usually a mix of passive and active features here.
+* **Awakened Tier** – There's usually a mix of passive and active features here.
-* True Awakened – These abilities and effects are primarily active, but it's not uncommon for there to be a passive one or two as well.
+* **True Awakened Tier** – These abilities and effects are primarily active, but it's not uncommon for there to be a passive one or two as well.

 ## Awarding New Features
 It's important to note that individual features from the tiers of power can be awarded individually.
 You don't need to give out the entire tier as a single comprehensive package.
 Of course, there are some features that are tightly coupled.
 Awarding an active feature necessitates also awarding the ability that activates that tier of power so the player can actually use the feature.